slaclab/pydm/docs/source/tutorials/action/designer_main.rst

 .. note::
     Purple borders will appear around any widgets that have "Alarm Sensitive Border" enabled.
-    These can be removed by unchecking this setting, but for the purposes of this tutorial the borders are only a cosmetic issue and not indiciating an issue with the ui files.
+    These can be removed by unchecking the setting. (for the purposes of this tutorial, the borders are not significant and can be checked on or off)
-    (borders are a byproduct of using the PCASpy server to mimic PV's and not an error)

 .. note::
     You can download this file using :download:`this link <../../../../examples/tutorial/main.ui>`.